Dublin City Hall

 Located at the top of Parliament Street on the city's southern side, it stands next to Dublin Castle, the centre of the British government in Ireland until 1922.

 You can get there from Dublin Citi Hotel in a 3 minute walk.
-The opening hours are from Monday to Sunday from 10 a.m. to 5:15 p.m.
+The opening hours are from Monday to Saturday from 10 a.m. to 5:15 p.m.
+Closed on Sundays.

 The street had been built in 1753, providing a continuation of Capel Street on the north bank of the Liffey, across the newly widened Essex Bridge, and so the exchange ended (and still ends) a long streetscape.